jessonfoo/p001/week_1/3_More_HTML_CSS_SOLO/readme.md

 # U1.W1: More HTML & CSS

 ## Learning Objectives
-1. Position elements within a web page and use padding, borders, and margins to display them beeautifully!
+- Position HTML elements using CSS padding, borders, and margins.
-2. Modify and improve the positioning of elements using CSS.
+- Use HTML tags to present information on a website

 ## Directions